Climate and Energy

 We recognize that companies can and must play a significant role in helping mitigate the impacts of climate change.

-Ross established a near-term target to reduce our Scope 1 and 2 GHG emissions per square foot by 30 percent by 2025 against a 2017 baseline.
-As of the end of 2023, we have reduced our emissions intensity by 28 percent and believe we are on a path towards achieving this target.
+To support global efforts to mitigate climate change, we previously set a near-term target to reduce our Scope 1 and 2 GHG emissions per square foot by 30 percent by 2025 (against a 2017 baseline).
+We are proud to share that, as of the end of 2024, we have surpassed that target with an emissions intensity reduction of 31 percent.

-To advance our sustainability ambitions, we have announced emissions reduction efforts that are consistent with the United Nations’ Paris Agreement guidelines and align with an emissions pathway intended to limit global warming to 1.5 degrees Celsius.
-In 2021, we announced our ambition to be at net-zero emissions by 2050 or sooner, and in 2022, we established a science-aligned interim target to reduce our absolute Scope 1 and 2 emissions by 42 percent by 2030 against a 2021 baseline.
-In addition, we continue to explore Ross’ carbon reduction pathways for emissions from our own operations and our indirect Scope 3 emissions.
+To support our long-term sustainability ambitions, we have announced emissions reduction efforts that align with the guidelines set forth in the United Nations’ Paris Agreement and the pathway to limit global warming to 1.5 degrees Celsius.
+In 2021, we announced our ambition to be at net- zero emissions by 2050 or sooner.
+In 2022, we followed that with a science-aligned interim target to reduce our absolute Scope 1 and 2 emissions by 42 percent by 2030 (against a 2021 baseline).
+We continue to evaluate Ross’ opportunities to reduce carbon emissions from our own operations as well as our indirect Scope 3 emissions.

-In 2023, we demonstrated our commitment to transparency by submitting the CDP Climate Change Questionnaire, receiving a B on our submission for the fourth consecutive year.
-We plan to respond to CDP again in 2024, and our response will include our 2023 GHG inventory and additional information about our assessment of our climate-related risks, opportunities, strategies, and management.
+In 2024, we demonstrated our commitment to transparency by submitting the CDP Climate Change Questionnaire, receiving a B score on our submission for the fifth consecutive year.
+We plan to respond to CDP again in 2025, and our response will include our 2024 GHG inventory and assessments of our climate-related risks, opportunities, strategies, and management.

 Climate-Related Risks